 For each language and context combination, you can specify one of three kinds of behaviour:

 This option just allows the pop-up to show the list of available items without selection so that you could choose one manually.
-When you hit Enter or any non-alphanumeric character the popup disappears and you can continue with what you've typed.
-However, the expected item in the pop-up is still highlighted with a blue frame, and if you see that the guess is correct, you can hit Ctrl+Enter to insert it.
+When you hit Enter, Space, etc. the popup disappears and you can continue with what you've typed.
+However, the best match in the pop-up is still highlighted with a blue frame, and if you see that the guess is correct, you can hit Ctrl+Enter to insert it.

 For example, you can define the behavior after typing a dot in C# files.

-At the examples below you can see the effect of each setting.
+The examples below display the visual effect of each setting.

 Examples of automatic completion